NixOS/nixpkgs/doc/languages-frameworks/go.section.md

 program can't link against C libraries anymore, and the resulting binary is statically linked.

 When building with CGO enabled, Go will likely link some packages from the Go standard library against C libraries, even when the target code does not explicitly call into C dependencies.
-With `CGO_ENABLED = 0;`, Go will always use the Go native implementation of these internal packages.
+With `env.CGO_ENABLED = 0;`, Go will always use the Go native implementation of these internal packages.
 For reference see [net](https://pkg.go.dev/net#hdr-Name_Resolution) and [os/user](https://pkg.go.dev/os/user#pkg-overview) packages.
 Notice that the decision whether these packages should use native Go implementation or not can also be controlled